goepigen/vim-experience/README.md

 - `gg` and `G` to go, respectively, to the first character on the first line and the first character on the last line in the document
 - `.` operator repeats the last command (this command is actually way more complex, but for now it lets me do something like `db` to delete the word before the cursor and then `.` to keep deleting more words.
 - `ce` to delete from the cursor position to the end of the word
+- `f` plus a character in NORMAL mode finds the first occurrence of character to the right of the cursor on the same line.
+- 'F' plus a character in NORMAL mode does the same as `f` but searching to the left.

 Here are commands which I am using but only because I saw them on the internet (I don't fully understand why these commands are what they are and haven't had time to investigate yet)
 - `diw`: delete entire word the cursor is on